 Bringing the Outside In with a Folding Glass NanaWall

 Dissolving the boundary between the interior family room and exterior terrace is achieved with a 14′ wide x 7′ tall folding glass NanaWall that completely folds away, nesting in the corner of the space, out of the way of circulation paths and furniture arrangements.
-The design blurs the inside and outside spaces, allowing for larger family gatherings to spill easily to the terrace and outside kitchen, effectively doubling the size of the family room.
+The design blurs the distinction between inside and outside spaces, allowing larger family gatherings to spill easily onto the terrace and outside kitchen, effectively doubling the size of the family room.

 In our Midwest climate, an insect screen is a necessity, and its requirements and limitations must be factored into the design of the sliding door system.
-Our design detail creates a seamless pocket for the Phantom insect screen to hide while not in use and be easily deployed when needed.
-In between all of these small design decisions is the larger structural frame needed to create such a large door opening in the first place.
-To do this, we coordinate with our structural engineer, door supplier, and insect screen fabricator to make this detail come together so the crew can easily construct at the job site.
+To address this, our design detail creates a pocket for the Phantom insect screen to hide while not in use and be easily deployed when needed.
+Between all these small design decisions lies the larger structural framework required to create such a large door opening in the first place.
+To achieve this, we coordinate with our structural engineer, door supplier, and insect screen fabricator to ensure that this detail comes together, allowing the crew to easily construct it at the job site.

 Victorian Elegance Meets Modern Minimalism: A Charred Wood & Glass Transformation

 A common dilemma is that an older, often 100-year-old original structure needs updating or removal of previous additions.
 How does the old interface work with the new?
 We prefer to let the new spaces be perceived as new and simply clean up the vintage portion.
-Especially important for this project was the landmark property tax status that needed to be maintained.
-How can we improve a vintage structure’s safety and code deficiencies while considering historically significant details?
+Especially important for this project was maintaining the landmark property tax status.
+How can we enhance the safety and address code deficiencies of a vintage structure while preserving its historically significant details?
 We ran into this head-on right as you walked in the front door.
 The intricately built interior wood stairs needed repair to improve safety, and the stained glass window needed repair.

 Our design solution replaced the Newell post, fixed worn-out pickets in the railing system, and maintained the stained glass window.
 The front parlor, foyer, and fireplaces were maintained and restored.
 The blending between the older front parts of the structure and modern rear portions happens in the circulation space.
 The placement of reclaimed interior doors, lighting, and artwork subtly implies it.

 Approaching from outside the home, the front facade appears as it did 100 years ago.
-You only get a peak of the charred wood and glass addition when you walk down the side yard.
-This modern addition marks the north end of the new Family Room.
+You only get a peek of the charred wood and glass addition when you walk down the side yard.
+This glimpse hints at the modern addition that marks the north end of the new family room.
 Rounding the corner to the rear terrace is where you fully experience the expanse of glass.
-Here, you’re fully immersed in the outdoor kitchen and the connection to the tree-filled yard and terrace.
+Here, you’re fully immersed in the outdoor kitchen, with a connection to the tree-lined yard and terrace.

 Modern Luxury Kitchen Design With Custom Bronze Exhaust Hood